fpsvogel/doctorlookup/README.md

 I also did a few new things in this app:

+- Mixed `ActiveModel::Model` into a PORO model to give it ActiveRecord-like behavior, so that I can validate input entered into the search form and show form errors, even though I'm not creating a record in the database.
-- Almost solved a CSS problem that I occasionally run into, namely converting a hex color variable into RGB format (in order to set its opacity).
+- *Almost* solved a CSS problem that I occasionally run into, namely converting a hex color variable into RGB format (in order to set its opacity).
 The solution is [relative CSS colors](https://blog.jim-nielsen.com/2021/css-relative-colors), and it's coming soon to a browser near you.

 For more on my December lightning apps, see my blog posts about them: